Is It True That Single Women and Married Men Do Best?

 But there is also a competing narrative, which seems to be even more widely embraced: The one that claims that getting married is better for everyone because it makes people happier, healthier, and more connected, and even keeps them alive longer.
 I have spent much of the past two decades showing the ways in which those claims are grossly exaggerated or just plain wrong (here and here and here).
 But there are powerful pro-marriage organizations (pro-conventional marriage, that is) invested in perpetuating the myth of the transformative effects of wedlock for both women and men, and they have been highly successful.

 Since Bernard published her book, there have been thousands, if not tens of thousands, of studies on marriage.
 To know definitively what the research really says about sex differences, we would need to see a meta-analysis—a review that statistically combines the results of every relevant study that has ever been conducted.
 There is no such up-to-date review, and even if there was, it would have problems, because many of the studies are deeply flawed.

 What I offer here is just a sample of what some of the research shows.
-Remember that results of studies are always averages, and do not capture the experiences of everyone.
+Remember that the results of studies are always averages and do not capture the experiences of everyone.
 My conclusions should be considered suggestive rather than definitive.

 Women and Marriage: They Are Just Not That Into It

 Some important studies and reviews of studies find no reliable sex differences, and when there are, it is women who seem most disillusioned by marriage.

 An example of research that found no sex differences is the longest-running study of longevity, which has been going on since 1912 (discussed here).
 Results show that the people who lived the longest were those who stayed single and those who stayed married.
 Those who divorced, including those who divorced and remarried, had shorter lives.
 What mattered was consistency, not marital status, and there were no sex differences.